metrorailings/OwlBlog/content/posts/week-3-insights.md

 Herbert's accuracy is suspect.
 Consistency may not be his thing...

 Bad series of plays called in the red zone led to the Chargers depressingly settling for a field goal.

+Finally a big pass from Teddy.

+Carolina's not afraid to run those blitzes against a rookie quarterback.